 On September 7, Bitcoin became legal tender in El Salvador.
 Large chains in San Salvador started accepting payments in bitcoin, including food franchises such as Starbucks, McDonald’s, and Pizza Hut; the mobile company Claro, supermarkets; and electronics stores.

-Using bitcoin in payments has surprised foreign crypto enthusiasts: “For me, [bitcoin] is a store of value.
+Using bitcoin in payments has surprised foreign crypto enthusiasts: “For me, [bitcoin] is a store of valueOne of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Precautionary Holdings.
+More.
 But when I was recently in El Salvador, I was using bitcoin I have on my phone… to buy coffee, to buy breakfast, to buy dinner.
 So I was using it as a medium of exchange,” said Peter McCormack, host of the podcast What Bitcoin Did.

 Disrupt and Destroy

 Glitches marred Bitcoin’s September 7 rollout.
-Most Salvadoreans did not have a seamless experience using bitcoin as a payment instrument.
+Most Salvadoreans did not have a seamless experience using bitcoin as a payment instrumentDevice, tool, procedure or system used to make a transaction or settle a debt.
+More.
 Protesters marched on the streets.
 That day, the crypto asset’s price fell nearly 10%.

 Esteban de la Peña Padilla, founding partner at IBEX Mercado, said El Salvador was “as ready [for the bitcoin rollout] as Latin Americans can be for this.”
 “No one had any expectation that this would be completely smooth,” said Brock Pierce, crypto evangelist, and tech investor.